sourcecrypto/sourcecrypto.github.io/_posts/blog/2019-11-19-source-recap.md

 ## Subscribe for Updates

-The main reason for this post is to provide an update, since I'm taking a break from social media, particularly Discord and Twitter.. not sure how long of a break that will be, or how deep.
-However, I've deleted the discord servers, since I'll never develop a new workflow, if I'm continually adding to the old ones.
+This post is meant to provide an update, since I'm taking a break from social media, particularly Discord and Twitter.. not sure how long of a break that will be, or how deep.
+However, I've deleted the discord servers, since I'll never develop a new workflow if I'm continually adding to the old ones.

-That's why I'm backing off from my day to day curation, so I can organize what I've got, learn some new apps, and take it to the next level.
+That's why I'm backing off from my day to day curation, so I can organize what I've got, learn some new apps, and take it all to the next level.

 If you'd like e-mail updates, since I won't be on social media, you can sign up here.
 Eventually, I might experiment with a monthly newsletter or occasional promotional offers.
 However, that would be a distinct and separate opt-in list.
 This list is only for major site updates, such as: